zabulus/core/builds/install/arch-specific/win32/installation_readme.txt

 --------

 o Before installation
+o New ODS 11.0
-o Installing on systems with older versions of Firebird o Installing on systems with Firebird 2.0 o New features of the installer o Known installation problems
+o Installation on systems with Firebird 1.5 o Installing on systems with Firebird 2.0 o New features of the installer o Known installation problems